isomerpages/sndgo-corp/media-hub/parliament/_posts/2021-09-14-post-safeentry-gateway-device-and-checking-of-vaccination-status-minister-josephine-teo.md

 permalink: /media-hub/parliament/20210914-b
 layout: post
 ---
+## Using SafeEntry (Business) App to check vaccination status of TraceTogether Token or app users

-## Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021
+**Fourteenth Parliament of Singapore – First Session for the Sitting on 14 September 2021**

+### Question

+**Mr Gerald Giam Yean Song asked the Prime Minister** whether the SafeEntry Gateway device can be upgraded to provide an indication of a TraceTogether token or app user’s COVID-19 vaccination status in order to avoid crowding and disputes at access control points.

+### Answer

 **Written Answer by Mrs Josephine Teo, Minister for Communications and Information and Minister-in-charge of Smart Nation and Cybersecurity**